Ganburu/Cyber-Portfolio/README.md

 8. How many distinct PDFs did the ransomware encrypt on the remote file server?**257**

 This one was simple.
-I just commanded splunk to look through all the windows logs for pdfs pertaing to the infected computer's IP address.
+I just commanded splunk to look through all the windows event logs for pdfs pertaing to the infected computer's IP address.
+I also used the SPL command Dedup to only show the same type of log once.

 _index="botsv1" sourcetype="WinEventLog:*"   192.168.250.100 pdf | dedup Relative_Target_Name_

 ![image](https://github.com/user-attachments/assets/38478a1b-64b8-478d-ba6e-7ccc69b4b258)

 9. The Cerber ransomware encrypts files located in Bob Smith's Windows profile.
 How many .txt files does it encrypt?**406**